mwhall/Ananke_PeerJ/README.md

 Scripts are found in the `Alm_Stool` directory.
 There are 3 scripts that must be run in the presented order:

-* fetchData.sh
+* `fetchData.sh`
-...BASH script that communicates with EBI to download the .fastq.gz files directly, as well as all associated sample metadata.
+   * BASH script that communicates with EBI to download the .fastq.gz files directly, as well as all associated sample metadata.
-* runDADA2.R
+* `runDADA2.R`
-...R script that runs `DADA2` v1.4 to denoise the sequences, remove PhiX, and filter out bimeras.
+   * R script that runs `DADA2` v1.4 to denoise the sequences, remove PhiX, and filter out bimeras.
-* Ananke.sh
+* `Ananke.sh`
-...BASH script that runs the Ananke commands to import DADA2 results, cluster, and then import the taxonomic classifications and the sequence-identity clusters.
+   * BASH script that runs the Ananke commands to import DADA2 results, cluster, and then import the taxonomic classifications and the sequence-identity clusters.